-We want to support individuals and groups to develop an embodied awareness of the systemic power dynamics that condition all of us, in order to facilitate conversations and action likely to create a more just and equitable society.
+The aim of these workshops is to support individuals and groups to develop an embodied awareness of the systemic power dynamics that condition all of us, in order to facilitate conversations and action which contribute to a more just and equitable society.

 Events such as the covid pandemic, the climate crisis, the #metoo movement and the global awareness of the #blacklivesmatter movement following George Floyd’s death have pushed people to awaken to the reality that we live in a world in which not all humans are treated as equal.
 Many individuals want to do something about it but don’t know how or where to begin.

 Topics around systemic privilege tend to lead to intellectual debates which create even more divisiveness.
 To avoid this, we believe a capacity to stay grounded in our bodies is essential alongside cultural awareness to contribute to a fairer and more equitable society.
 This is why we use sensing practices, conscious dialogue and non-violent communication tools to enable a direct felt-sense of the impact of these topics and how to act when we are confronted with discrimination towards oneself or others.

 Who can take part?